EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cTauVegProperties_CASA`: Compute effect of vegetation type on turnover rates [k]
+- `cTauVegProperties_CASA`: Effect of vegetation type on decomposition rates as modeled in CASA.

-- `cTauVegProperties_none`: set the outputs to ones
+- `cTauVegProperties_none`: Sets the effect of vegetation properties on decomposition rates to 1 (no vegetation effect).

 </details>